- Popular Works for Guitar Solo

 Introduction and Variations on a Theme by Mozart, Op.9

 Sor’s Op.9 demands virtuosic right and left hand techniques, while exploring the entire fretboard in range of colorful interpretations.
-Bold chords, quick scale runs, elaborate slur passages, and rolling arpeggio patterns display so much of what the guitar has to offer, making this one of the most well-rounded compositions in classical guitar repertoire.
+The bold chords, quick scale runs, elaborate slur passages, and rolling arpeggio patterns display so much of what the guitar has to offer.
+As a result, this is one of the most well-rounded compositions in classical guitar repertoire.

 Grand Solo, Op.14

 Grand Solo, Op.14 is one of Fernando Sor’s most impressive and technically challenging compositions.
 Sor’s Grand Solo is majestic, bold, and expressive!